pschild/image-management-tool/README.md

 # Develop

+## Test
+Jasmine will be used to run test suites.
+You can run tests for server with `npm run server:test`.
+Test specs are located in `server/test`.
+Tests for client are not available yet.

 ## Create migration files
 Run `typeorm migration:create -n SomeNameForMigrationFile` to let the CLI create a file `<TIMESTAMP>-SomeNameForMigrationFile.ts` located in `server/migration`.